Musicians |

 Stephen Horne

-Stephen Horne, based at London’s BFI Southbank but playing at all the major UK venues, has recorded music for Dvd releases and Tv screenings of silent films.
-Although principally a pianist, he often incorporates flute, accordion and keyboards into his performances, sometimes simultaneously.
-In recent years his accompaniments have met with acclaim at film festivals in Pordenone, Telluride, San Francisco, Cannes, Hong Kong and Berlin.
-In 2011 and 2012, he was commissioned to compose ensemble scores for the London Film Festival Archive Galas of The First Born and The Manxman.
-He collaborates with a small group, which recreates magic lantern shows.
-He is also a specialist in dance accompaniment and plays regu-larly at the London dance academies.
+Stephen Horne, based at London’s BFI Southbank, has recorded music for DVD releases, TV screenings and online presentations of silent films.
+Although principally a pianist, he often incorporates flute, accordion and percussion into his performances, sometimes simultaneously.
+He regularly performs internationally, and his accompaniments have met with acclaim at film festivals in Pordenone, Telluride, San Francisco, Cannes, Hong Kong and Berlin.
+In 2022 he was commissioned to write orchestral scores for The Manxman and MoMA’s restoration of Stella Dallas.

 Meg Morley